-To increase elite runners’ performance, carbon fibre plates are increasingly being put into the midsole of running shoes, with evidence correlating with claims to knock minutes off an average runner’s marathon time.
+To increase elite runners’ performance, carbon fibre plates are increasingly being put into the midsole of running shoes, with evidence correlating with claims to shave minutes off an average runner’s marathon time.

 Carbon fibre (CF) can refer to the complex composite material of carbon atoms with a polymer base such as polyacrylonitrile (PAN) to form a carbon fibre reinforced polymer (CFRP).
 Carbon must comprise of 92-99% of the total weight and typically measures between 5-10 micrometres in diameter.
 The material boasts relatively high tensile strength as well as a high Young’s Modulus, the stiffness that is determined by the ratio of tensile strength to tensile strain:

 Over the past 30 years CF has trickled down into sporting products implementation, with Nike popularising and refining the use of a CF-plated running shoe (Nike Vaporfly 4%), embedding CF within the foam midsole.
-The sportswear manufacturer claimed that runners of all abilities could receive a 4% reduction in energetic cost for the same running speed , and therefore linearly correlating with performance improvements for the same energetic input.
-3% of this derived from their revolutionary new light foam technology, reducing the inertia of leg swing, whilst the CF-plate was thought to contribute to a 1% reduction in energetic cost by increasing the longitudinal bending stiffness.
-Whilst a plate reducing energetic cost by 1% seems trivial, over the course of a marathon this could translate to shaving minutes off a preconceived time.
+The sportswear manufacturer claimed that runners of all abilities could receive a 4% reduction in energetic cost for the same running speed , linearly correlating with performance improvement.
+3% of this came from a revolutionary new foam technology whilst the CF-plate was thought to contribute to a 1% reduction in energetic cost by increasing the longitudinal bending stiffness.
+Whilst a plate reducing energetic cost by 1% seems trivial, over the course of a marathon this could translate to shaving minutes off a personal best.

 The plate spans the entire length of the shoe with curvature at the front to support the natural biomechanical principles of running at the forefoot.
 CF within running shoes consists of a high modulus as the plate aims to remain rigid, instead of flexing, when running.
 CF plates involve increasing energy return through the runner’s gait cycle based on the energy storage mechanism it creates.
 The plate and midsole foam aim to provide high compliance (compression under force), stabilising the joints and protecting the working muscles, whilst also possessing high resilience (greater stored mechanical energy).
 A reduction in energetic cost and increased protection would allow a runner to delay the onset of fatigue and therefore significantly improve performance towards the latter stages of a marathon.

 Various peer-reviewed studies correlate with said percentile improvements in the laboratory.
-The release of CF-plated shoes heralded an increase in record-breaking runs, such as the historic breaking of the two-hour marathon barrier by Eliud Kipchoge in 2019, wearing a newer iteration believed to comprise of 3 carbon fibre plates and operating in excess of a 4% improvement.
-Since the technical advancements to running shoes and their widespread adoption by the masses as they became commercially available, average times recorded by elites and amateurs have dramatically shifted.
+The release of CF-plated shoes heralded an increase in record-breaking runs, such as the historic breaking of the two hour marathon barrier by Eliud Kipchoge in 2019, wearing a successor to the infamous Nike shoe.
+In the masses, qualification times for major global marathons have become quicker, reflecting the pool of recreational runners adopting the shoes now commercially available.

-Poor fatigue limit is the primary physical issue however with CF plates; it can be difficult to predict the point of fatigue because of individual factors such as the runner’s physique and biomechanics.
-Due to the high impact nature of running, where approximately 2 - 2.9 times body weight ground reaction force is exerted every stride , it is projected CF–plated shoes can lose their spring effectiveness at approximately 100 miles of total usage, and so their use should be reserved purely for racing.
+Poor fatigue limit is the primary physical issue with CF plates; it can be difficult to predict the point of fatigue because of individual factors such as the runner’s biomechanics.
+But due to the high impact nature of running, where approximately 2 - 2.9 times body weight ground reaction force is exerted every stride , it is projected CF–plated shoes can lose their spring effectiveness at approximately 100 miles of total usage.

-The concept of carbon fibre plates in shoes is not entirely novel, with podiatrists prescribing them within insoles as a means to maintain rigidity at the ankle joint for exercise and general lifestyle purposes.
+The concept of carbon fibre plates in shoes is not entirely novel, with podiatrists prescribing them as a means to maintain rigidity at the ankle joint.
 Yet for enhanced performance, this innovation polarises the running community , creating contentious debate whether such implementation should exist in a sport which at a recreational level has thrives off simplicity and purity.
-Some claim it provides an unfair advantage through acting as a spring and returning an unfair excess of energy, akin to past debates surrounding amputee runners using carbon fibre prosthesis, whereas some champion such innovation or others refute the performance enhancements entirely.
-Accessibility to CF-plated technology is also limited based on high consumer costs and Nike’s patents preventing other sponsored athletes from utilising such technological innovation.
+Some claim it provides an unfair advantage through acting as a spring, similar to past debates surrounding amputee runners using carbon fibre prosthesis, whereas some champion such innovation or others refute the performance enhancements entirely.
+Accessibility to CF-plated technology is limited based on high expense and Nike’s patents preventing other sponsored athletes from utilising such technological innovation.
 Whether performances in CF-plated running shoes will be separately classified or even banned from competitive running in the future remains to be seen.